K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Calling RPG via The PHP Toolkit Over PDO ODBC When PHP Runs On Linux / Windows

 It is possible to call RPG from another server over ODBC.
 This uses your PDO connection referenced above.
 Below is the code from my application running in Zend Framework.
 Notice on instantiation of the toolkit (the new Toolkit line) I am passing the current database connection, and the fourth parameter is 'pdo'.
-This is allowing the Toolkit to use our current resources over the PDO object over ODBC to call RPG on the IBM i (yes this is ridiculously cool).
+This is allowing the Toolkit to use our current connection resource from the PDO object over ODBC to call RPG on the IBM i (yes this is ridiculously cool).

 [IBM i PHP Toolkit Repo](https://github.com/zendtech/IbmiToolkit){:target="_blank" rel="noopener"}